 "Oh!"
-Elodea clapped her hands excited as a small number of gasps were audible from the crowd.
+Elodea clapped her hands excitedly as a small number of gasps were audible from the crowd.
 Now, everybody understood why I had volunteered.
-"I take it that the girl is your sister?"
+"I take it that the little darling is your sister?"

 "Yes, miss," I answered, looking from my crying sister's eyes to the angered ones of our brother.
 His anger wasn't directed at me.
-I knew that it was directed at the fact that our sweet Cordi's name was pulled out instead of the others' whose names were in there more times than Cordi's, especially the few who applied for tesserae.
+I knew that it was directed at the fact that our sweet Cordi's name was pulled out—one unique tiny white slip instead of the others' who shared certain printed names.
+There are people who applied for tesserae.

 "The male tribute is…Atl Fontanne!"

-A boy with copper brown hair and cerulean eyes stepped out from his spot in the line of eighteen year olds and climbed up the stage.
-He was tall, broad—much like Arlen, and his muscles were visible under his shirt.
-There weren't any volunteers for him.
-There wasn't any need, seeing his built.
+A boy with copper brown hair and cerulean eyes stepped out from his spot in the line of eighteen-year-olds and climbed up the stage.
+He was tall, broad—much like Arlen—and his muscles were visible under his shirt.
+There weren't any volunteers to take his place.
+Of course, there wasn't any need, seeing his built.
 Everybody was confident that he would be fine.
-For a moment, I wanted to drop my act and gaze fiercely at the crowd like how Atl was doing.
-I wanted to show them that I was strong despite my seemingly skinny frame.
+For a foolish moment, I wanted to drop my act and gaze fiercely at the crowd like how Atl was doing.
+I wanted to show them that despite my I was strong despite my stick-like frame.
 I wanted to show them that I had the determination burning deep within my gentle gaze.
 I wanted the people to have confidence in me as well.
 However, it wasn't wise and the promise I made to mother on her deathbed would be a waste.

 "Be wise like the owl, my dear.
 For wisdom is far more fearful than brute strength."

-My mother's final words echoed in my mind as Elodea told Atl and I to shake hands.
-The male tribute's eyes were wary while we did so.
-He was smart to be wary.
-What a shock it would be when a wolf springs out from under the sheep's coat.
+Mother's final words echoed in my mind as Elodea told Atl and me to shake hands.
+The male tribute's eyes were wary while we did so—a smart thing to do.
+What a shock it would be when a wolf sprung out from under the sheep's coat.

-The both of us then smiled for the photo—well, I continued to smile, and we faced the audience while the anthem played, followed by a message from President Snow on the large screen.
-After that, Atl and I were brought into the Justice Building behind us and we were led into separate rooms.
-I patiently waited for my siblings to visit me for one final time before I wouldn't see them anymore until after the games…if I emerged as victor.
+The both of us smiled for the photo—well, I continued to smile, and we faced the audience while the anthem played, followed by a message from President Snow on the large screen.
+After that, Atl and I were brought into the Justice Building behind us.
+We were led into separate rooms.
+Patiently, I waited for my siblings.
+This would be the final time we would see eye to eye, touch skin to skin.
+There would be no further chances unless I emerged as victor.
 The door opened and Cordi came running into my arms.
 Her eyes were puffy and bloodshot whereas Arlen's was only the latter.
 He stood near the door even after it closed and watched Cordi and I embrace.